Published September 21, 2015 | Updated March 28, 2022

 - The chance to keep your customer’s eyes on you.
 Your customers want financing options.
 If you don’t offer them directly, they’ll find those options somewhere.
 Many would rather not go looking but will if they have to.
 And every time your customer loses focus on you to hunt for outside financing, there’s a chance you’ll lose the sale.
 The customer may have had every intention of simply securing financing and then coming back to you with it, but their search too often uncovers not just financing options, but another dealership that’s integrated them into a complete solution offering that’s hard to pass up.
 The deal slips away and the customer is probably not coming back in the future.

 - The chance to create another bond in your relationship.
-By offering a variety of alternatives to cash, you help the customer afford not just the equipment itself, but also the total cost of a long-term productive solution.
+By offering a variety of alternatives to cash, you help the customer afford not just the equipment and technology itself, but also the total cost of a long-term productive solution.
 Delivery, installation, ongoing maintenance, service, training, and everything else can be financed for a single monthly figure.
-Customers know where they’ll go for everything needed to keep the equipment humming over its lifespan.
+Customers know where they’ll go for everything needed to keep the equipment and technology humming over its lifespan.
 And they know how they’re paying for it right from the start, which can be a huge contributor to their peace of mind.
-All this improves the chance that the customer will come back to you when the equipment is used up, or has been surpassed by new technology.
+All this improves the chance that the customer will come back to you when the equipment and technology is used up, or has been surpassed by new technology.
 Why not?
 They’ve been dealing with you all along.
 It’s the path of least resistance.
 And assuming the service and support has been outstanding, there’s no reason not to come back.
 The solution is solid and the relationship is solid.
 Why mess with success?

 Today’s equipment and technology buyers want financing options.
 More than that, they need them to stay competitive.
 And in many cases, they prefer to get those financing options from you.
 So make the options available.
 Become not just a source of equipment and technology, but a source of complete, affordable solutions that make customers’ lives easier now and keep them coming back again and again.